WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 ## Features

-* Cache keys are built from information available in request object (means no DB calls)
+- Cache keys are built from information available in request object (means no DB calls)
-* Invalidation hooks for when DataObject's are modified
+- Invalidation hooks for when DataObject's are modified
-* Uses `doctrine/cache` library, providing many cache backends
+- Uses `doctrine/cache` library, providing many cache backends
-* Uses Symfony Expression language for fine-grained invalidation control
+- Uses Symfony Expression language for fine-grained invalidation control
-* Support for `<% cache_include 'TemplateName' %>` syntax in templates
+- Support for `<% cache_include 'TemplateName' %>` syntax in templates
-* Support for `<% cache %><% end_cache %>` syntax in templates
+- Support for `<% cache %><% end_cache %>` syntax in templates
-* A full request cache that includes the ability to substitute security tokens
+- A full request cache that includes the ability to substitute security tokens
-* Highly customisable
+- Highly customisable
-* CacheInclude Manager for easy cache management https://github.com/heyday/silverstripe-cacheinclude-manager/
+- CacheInclude Manager for easy cache management https://github.com/heyday/silverstripe-cacheinclude-manager/
-* Sets request header when cache is hit for easier testing e.g hit at Thu, 03 Mar 2022 14:23:41 -0600
+- Sets request header when cache is hit for easier testing e.g hit at Thu, 03 Mar 2022 14:23:41 -0600

-For a SilverStripe `2.4` compatible version, see the `2.0.4` tag.

 ## Installation